College of Arts and Sciences

 If a student believes that a final course grade has been assigned erroneously, the student should contact the instructor of the course immediately.
 If the problem cannot be resolved with the instructor, and if the student believes that the instructor's grading reflects prejudice or caprice, then the student should immediately contact the chairperson of the department in which the course was taught for information about the department grade appeal process.
-If a formal grade appeal is completed at the department level, either the student or the instructor may request, within 30 days of the department decision, a final hearing from the College.
+If a formal grade appeal is completed at the department level, either the student or the instructor may request a final hearing from the College.
 For information on the College process, please contact the Associate Dean of the College of Arts and Sciences.

 There is a separate process for issues of academic integrity such as cheating or plagiarism.
 Please contact the Associate Dean of the College of Arts and Sciences for additional information.